slavesocieties/openai/next_steps.md

--finish logic to parse Jorge's transcription
+-gen training data for jorges marriages and test

+-write controlled vocabs and documentation for volume records

+-fully build out infrastructure to extract data from a full volume, fill in missing dates, disambiguate, etc. and create master volume record

 -test how much training data is required and how granular it needs to be (metrics? do RAs need to do some manual extraction?)
     -create the necessary data for all extant transcriptions (RAs if we need a lot, this may also come before above)

--fully build out infrastructure to extract data from a full volume, fill in missing dates, disambiguate, etc. and create master volume record

--move to production, create records for all extant volumes, upload to the cloud and develop mechanism for accessing
+-move to production, create records for all extant volumes, and upload to the cloud

-For later:
--build an endpoint that can be reached remotely, write basic documentation
-    -lambda api won't work, timeout is too short
-    -is this actually something that we need to expose an api for?
+-build api to expose images and extracted content

 Other possibilities:
 -assign unique identifiers for places